The GSB MBA Waitlist Strategy

 Don’t overdo it

-In all the above steps, it’s important not to overwhelm the admissions team with updates.
-Be tactful with your inbound; only send information that actually strengthens your candidacy and is meaningful.
-And, lastly, be sure to consistently check your Stanford GSB application portal for updates!
+In all the above steps, it’s important not to overwhelm the admissions team with supplementary materials or frequent updates.
+Applicants should be tactful with their inbound; they must only send information that actually strengthens their candidacy and is meaningful.
+And, lastly, be sure to consistently check the Stanford GSB application portal for updates!

 Read more about waitlist strategy at How to Get Off the MBA Waitlist: Insider Tips for Admissions

-While being waitlisted can be a disappointment, it’s not the end of your MBA journey.
-Do what you can, but also take a moment to review your career goals.
-Think about whether you’d like to reapply next year.
-If so, look for ways to strengthen your application and talk to members of the program’s community.
-Usually, reapplicants are looked upon favorably because it shows a genuine commitment to the school.
+While being waitlisted can be a disappointment, it is not the end of an applicant's MBA journey.
+Candidates should do what they can to improve their chances but also take time to review their career goals.
+They may consider whether reapplying next year is a viable option.
+If so, they should look for ways to strengthen their application and connect with members of the program’s community.
+Usually, reapplicants are looked upon favorably because they show a genuine commitment to the school.

-In order to make sure that you’re improving your application as effectively as possible, we recommend working with a Leland MBA coach who has experience with Stanford GSB.
-They’ll be able to provide you with the most accurate information regarding the school’s values and culture.
+To ensure the application is being improved as effectively as possible, we highly recommend working with an expert MBA admissions consultant who has experience with Stanford GSB.
+These coaches can provide the most accurate information regarding the school’s values and culture.
 Below are some of our highest-rated MBA admissions coaches; browse all of them here.

 Read these articles for additional information on how to maximize your chances of getting off the waitlist and what to do if you ultimately don't: